-If an employee leaves employment before the start of the 15th week before the week baby is due they do not qualify for SMP.

-If an employee is employed at any time in the 15th week before the week the baby is due and they have qualified for SMP, then they will be entitled to receive SMP even if they leave their job.
+If an employee leaves her employment before the start of the 15th week before the week baby is due, she cannot qualify for SMP.
+If an employee is employed at any time in the 15th week before the week the baby is due and she has qualified for SMP, then she will be entitled to receive SMP even if she leaves her job.
 SMP will begin on the later of:

-- If they leave after the date and before the SMP pay period is due to start, or the baby is born before the intended start of leave, or your employee has a pregnancy related absence, the SMP pay period starts the day following the day on which they left their employment, or - the Sunday of the 11th week before the week baby is due.
+- If she leaves after the date and before the SMP pay period is due to start, or the baby is born before the intended start of leave, or your employee has a pregnancy related absence, the SMP pay period starts the day following the day on which she left her employment, or - the Sunday of the 11th week before the week baby is due.